MSc Industrial and Environmental Biotechnology

 Graduates of the programme will acquire the skills necessary either for a professional career in the biotechnology industry or for further academic studies.
 The Industrial Biotechnology sector is expanding worldwide, offering anyone with a master’s degree in Industrial and Environmental Biotechnology vast career opportunities within manufacturing of bioproducts or equipment, research and development, biotechnological services, including those found in patent and consultant agencies, research policy, journalism and finances.

-Graduates from KTH have the knowledge and the necessary tools to improve the society in a sustainable way, as sustainable development is an integral part of all programmes.
-The Industrial Biotechnology sector is considered to be one of the main players in the development of a sustainable society and able to tackle current and future societal challenges.
+Graduates from KTH have the knowledge and the necessary tools to contribute to the transition to a sustainable society.
+Sustainable development is an integral part of all programmes.
+The Industrial Biotechnology sector is considered one of the leading players in current and future societal challenges.
 The courses focus on topics related to the majority of the 17 sustainable development goals.
-The master’s programme in Industrial and Environmental Biotechnology prepares students for careers focusing on the development of more effective and environmentally friendly production of commodities.
+The master's programme in Industrial and Environmental Biotechnology prepares you for careers focusing on developing more effective and environmentally friendly production of commodities.
 The three key sustainable development goals that are best aligned with the master's programme in Industrial and Environmental Biotechnology are:

-The programme provides knowledge and understanding about how biological processes and cellular components are used to create new technologies, industrial processes and biotechnological products.
-Knowledge is acquired on how microorganisms are orchestrated to remove contaminants from water and soil or to produce biomolecules or chemical products that can serve as raw materials.
-Microorganisms or enzymes are used to design and create effective and sustainable production of products from food ingredients to detergents, paper, drugs and textiles.
-Sustainability is a key aspect that features in all areas of biotechnology and that continuously combines science and technology to improve, simplify or streamline industrial manufacturing of products or services.
+The programme provides knowledge and understanding about how using biological processes, and cellular components can create new technologies, industrial processes and biotechnological products.
+You acquire knowledge on how to apply microorganisms to remove contaminants from water and soil or to produce biomolecules or chemical products.
+You will also explore how to use microorganisms or enzymes to design and create effective and sustainable production of products ranging from food ingredients to detergents, paper, drugs and textiles.
+Sustainability is a key aspect of Industrial and Environmental Biotechnology and continuously combines science and technology to improve, simplify or streamline industrial or environmental production or services.

 Faculty and research

-The School of Engineering Sciences in Chemistry, Biotechnology and Health conducts research in both fundamental and applied sciences reflecting the multidisciplinary nature of biotechnology.
-The research activities are focused on protein technology and engineering, therapeutics, industrial process biotechnology, enzymology and enzyme engineering, metabolic engineering, synthetic biology, glycoscience, plant biotechnology as well as bioenergy production.
-Researchers have vast collaborations with leading international research groups as well as companies within the industrial biotechnology private sector, and are internationally well recognised.
+The School of Engineering Sciences in Chemistry, Biotechnology and Health conducts research in both fundamental and applied sciences reflecting the multidisciplinary nature of Industrial and Environmental Biotechnology.
+You can read more about the activities of individual research groups through the links to departments and divisions in the list below.
+Some research activities include protein technology and engineering, process biotechnology and bioconversion, biocatalysis, structural enzymology and enzyme engineering, metabolic engineering, pharmaceutical production, clean water, resource recovery, synthetic biology, bioremediation, carbohydrate material engineering and bioenergy production.
+Researchers are internationally recognised and collaborate with leading international research groups and companies within the industrial biotechnology sector.

 - Division of Glycoscience at the Department of Chemistry